 This could be a sign of anemia, a problem that happens when you don’t have enough iron.
 You need iron to help your blood carry oxygen throughout your body.
 If you’re not getting enough, it can make you feel short of breath or have chest pain when you exercise.
 You may also feel run-down, feel weak, or hear a pounding in your ears.

 Low iron is common, especially for women, vegetarians, and vegans.
 The problem is usually easy to treat, though: You can eat more iron-rich foods (like lean meat, beans, or dark, leafy greens) or take an iron supplement.
 Your doctor can help you figure out the best fix for you.

 It’s normal to get out of breath if you’re more active than usual.
 But if you feel winded for no reason or all of a sudden, don’t brush it off.
 It could be a sign that there’s a problem with your airways or heart.

 For instance, an asthma attack can make it hard to get enough air into your lungs.
 Shortness of breath that comes out of the blue can also signal a problem with how your heart beats or pumps blood.
 If that happens to you, get medical help right away.

-If your chest hurts when you breathe in and out, it doesn’t always mean that you’ve pulled a muscle.
-Sometimes this is a sign of an infection, such as pneumonia.
+If your chest hurts when you breathe in and out, it doesn’t always mean you’ve pulled a muscle.
+Sometimes, this is a sign of an infection, such as pneumonia.
 It can also be a symptom of a heart problem.

 Chest pain after a workout or stressful event can be due to angina, in which the muscles of your heart don’t get enough blood.
-Your doctor will want to know if you have those symptoms, so he can test you to see if the problem is likely to lead to other health conditions, like a heart attack.
+Your doctor will want to know if you have those symptoms so they can test you to see whether the problem is likely to lead to other health conditions, like a heart attack.

-If you have chest pain lasts longer than 15 minutes or spreads to other parts of your body, or if you feel nauseous, sweaty, or cough up blood, you may be having a heart attack.
+If you have chest pain that lasts longer than 15 minutes or spreads to other parts of your body, if you feel nauseated or sweaty, or if you cough up blood, you may be having a heart attack.
 Call 911 right away.